BetterCloud/vault-java-driver/README.md

 Unit tests are located under the `src/test` directory, and can be run with the Grade `unitTest` task.

 Integration tests are located under the `src/test-integration` directory, and can be run with the Gradle `integrationTest` task.
-See the additional `README.md` file in this directory for more detailed information on the Vault server setup steps required to run the integration test suite.
+See the additional `README.md` file in this directory for more detailed information.

 License
 -------